vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 85

 hundred crores of yojanas is because of the differences in measure-standards.
 The Egg- Shell is a crore of yojanas in extent.
 Ten times this is the environment round the Egg (-a System).
-Eggs of this description without number are like water-bubbles, simultaneously projected by God (Išvara).
+Eggs of this description without number are like water-bubbles, simultaneously projected by God (Iśvara).
 God's creation up to the four-faced Brahma is immediate, thence forward mediate.
 Such is the division.
 For enlargement (of this topic), the Gem of Purāņas (i.e. Vishnu-P) may be consulted.
 Thus Matter (Prakyti) has been treated.

 Thus ends Advent IV.